Discover Natural Pest Control for Gardens Using Predators

 Wasps Eat Caterpillars

 I use to avoid wasps before I moved to our farm and am ashamed to say I knocked down their nests whenever possible.
 Once, with my sisters and cousins, we nearly burned my mother's house down trying to get rid of a wasp nest in a bush using a lighter and a can of hairspray.
-(I wouldn't recommend doing this).
+(I do not recommend doing this).
 Now I have seen the error of my ways and although I don't go out of my way to befriend them, their nests are rarely removed until the larva has hatched.
 No, I haven't gone mad, I have simply realized how beneficial they can be to a garden or an organic farm.
 Like it or not, you should be encouraging wasps in your garden, as they too help with pest control.

 If you have caterpillars eating your plants, wasps will seek them out and carry them back to their nests.
 They will push the caterpillars and small spiders inside the mud nest before sealing the nest.
 This will be a full meal for the young which will soon be hatching.